keu/docs/learn/managing-dependencies.md

 - none_failed: The task runs only when all upstream tasks have succeeded or been skipped.
 - none_failed_min_one_success: The task runs only when all upstream tasks have not failed or upstream_failed, and at least one upstream task has succeeded.
 - none_skipped: The task runs only when no upstream task is in a skipped state.
 - always: The task runs at any time.
-- dummy: Dependencies are just for show, trigger at will.

 ### Branching and trigger rules